kevinquillen/kevinquillen.github.io/_posts/2014-06-06-behat-drupal.markdown

 into the virtual machine.
 When Selenium releases new .jar files, update the URL it is pointing at.

 At the top, the <code>.installed</code> file prevents reinstallation on every <code>vagrant provision</code>.
-But you can easily ssh into the machine, delete this file, and it will run the whole process again on the next revision.
+But you can easily ssh into the machine, delete this file, and it will run the whole process again on the next provision.

 Other packages, like <code>xvfb</code> enable the virtual machine to run a headless version of Firefox so Selenium can use it as a client.
 Now, all you need to do is share your Vagrantfile and Puppet/chef/Ansible config with your team, and they now have this in their arsenal too.